open-source-at-illinois/jekyll-workshop-FA-2021/README.md

 # jekyll-workshop-FA-2021

-By the end of this workshop, you will have your own Portoflio website.
+By the end of this workshop, you will have your own Portoflio website :)

 ![Product Name Screen Shot][sample]